F.A.Q.

 You do a lot of different things--what exactly is your job?

 I have worked professionally in various creative fields, and my career path seems to shift from one phase to another.
-I started out as a freelance creator/writer/artist in comic books, then worked as a songwriter/musician, then as an artist in the video game industry, then as writer/director/art director in CG animation/TV commercials.
-When I'm not working full-time for a studio, I'm freelancing for various clients, and when I freelance, it can be any kind of a creative gig--from writing, photography, music, illustration, design, to whatever else that'll pay me for my time and energy.
+I started out as a freelance creator/writer/artist in comic books, then worked as a songwriter/musician, then as an artist and art director in the video game industry, then as writer/director/art director in CG animation/TV commercials.
+When I'm not working full-time for a studio, I'm either freelancing for various clients or working on my own personal projects, and it can be anything--from writing fiction, photography, music, illustration, to design.
+I also do a fair amount of teaching as well.

 Will I ever settle on one career path?
 I have no idea.
 I really enjoy doing different things, so it's very hard for me to stick to just one.
-If I have to narrow it down, I would say that music, film, and writing are my favorites, even though art is the more lucrative one in my career so far.
+If I have to narrow it down, I would say that writing, music, and directing are my favorites, even though art is the most commercially viable in my career thus far.
+Ultimately, storytelling (in all of its various forms) is the closest to my heart.

-The News & Weblog section of the website is usually up-to-date on my current projects.
+The News & Weblog section of the website is usually up-to-date on my current projects (if you look in the "Latest Works" "News" or "Site News" categories).

 Are you self-taught in everything you do?

 Yes I am.
-Other than the required classes in high school (elective classes), I tried to take art, film, and music classes when I was in college, but I got so bored that I dropped out of them very quickly.
-Some personality types learn more efficiently in a classroom environment, and some learn better on their own with books, DVD's, online tutorials...etc--I belong to the latter.
+Other than the required classes in high school (elective classes), I tried to take art, film, and music classes when I was in college, but I never stuck with them since my own personal and professional works were always my top priority, and I've been working professionally as a creative since graduating high school.
+Some personality types learn more efficiently in a classroom environment, and some learn better on their own with books, DVD's, online resources, trial and error, etc.--I belong to the latter.

 What camera, lenses, and lights do you use for your photography?